-The NE7-NO2 has been developed from our accumulation of technologies in production of hot-wire type gas sensors, long research experience into catalysts, fine printing, and assembling of sensors.
-The NE7-NO2 is compact, but has high sensitivity, long life, and leak-free performance even under severe operating conditions.
+The NE4-NO2 has been developed from our accumulation of technologies in production of hot-wire type gas sensors, long research experience into catalysts, fine printing, and assembling of sensors.
+The NE4-NO2 is small and less-expensive, but has high sensitivity, long life, and leak-free performance even under severe operating conditions.